brimdata/zed/pkg/zng/docs/spec.md

 | duration | 8        |  8 bytes of signed nanoseconds duration      |
 | any      | variable |  <uvarint type code><value as defined here>  |

-All multi-byte sequences are machine words are serialized in little-endian format.
+All multi-byte sequences representing machine words are serialized in little-endian format.

+> Note: The bstring type is an unusual type representing a hybrid type
+> mixing a UTF-8 string with embedded binary data.
+This type is
+> useful in systems like Zeek where data is pulled off the network
+> while expecting a string, but there can be embedded binary data due to
+> bugs, malicious attacks, etc.  It is up to the receiver to determine with out-of-band information or inference whether the data is ultimately
+> arbitrary binary data or a valid UTF-8 string.

 Array, set, and record types are variable length and are encoded as a sequence of elements: